zim/gousto-react-filter-1/README.md

 When a product element name is clicked it becomes bold and toggles the visibility of the description, ie. when clicked it shows the product description below the product name.
 When clicked again the description is removed.
 Multiple descriptions can be shown at the same time.

-## Explain how your solution uses the components you built:
+## How does this solution use the created react components:

 The App is using the 2 provided API endpoints to fetch the Category and Products data via ajax and set the various state values of the ProductList.